-A futon mattress will inevitably get unwanted odors: what with children, adults and pets lying on it all day, and night.
+A futon mattress will inevitably get unwanted odors: what with children, adults, and pets lying on it all day and night.
 To have it remain fresh-smelling, you need to deodorize it now and then.
-The process of removing odors from futon mattresses is simple and are often DIY( do it yourself).
-Here are steps how:
+Removing odors from futon mattresses is simple and is often DIY( do it yourself).
+Here are the steps how:

 You will need:

 Lay the futon mattress on a flat surface, preferably the floor.